ewizza/character-card-generator/README.md

 The generator uses AI to create character profiles based on user input.
 It generates backstories, personality traits, and opening scenarios.
 The application supports streaming output, displaying the character generation in real-time.

 ### Image Generation
 The application includes an image generation feature that creates prompts based on the character's description.
-The tool automatically optimizes prompts for the selected image generation model.
+The tool automatically optimizes prompts for the selected image generation model. **NEW**: Seperate fields for image height and width and will now pull the list of available samplers into a dropdown with a default to euler if list not available.

 **Image Generation Controls:**
 -   **Toggle Image Generation**: Enable or disable automatic image generation during character creation to manage API costs.